jezzsantos/saastack/docs/DEPLOYMENT.md

 #### JWT signing key

-This is a symmetrical crypto secret used to sign the JWT authorization tokens (produced by this API) and passed between all API hosts and all HTTP clients.
+This is an asymmetrical crypto secret used to sign (and verify) the JWT authorization tokens (produced by this API) and then passed between all API hosts and all HTTP clients.
+Tokens are signed with RSA256 asymmetric algorithm, so that we can support OpenIdConnect, where some of those issued tokens may need to be verified by 3rd parties.

+* sec: `HOSTS_IDENTITYAPI_JWT_PUBLICKEY` Generate a new random value using the [JwtTokenService.GenerateSigningKey()](https://github.com/jezzsantos/saastack/blob/main/src/Infrastructure.Web.Hosting.Common/JWTTokensService.cs) method.
-* sec: `HOSTS_IDENTITYAPI_JWT_SIGNINGSECRET` Generate a new random value using the [JwtTokenService.GenerateSigningKey()](https://github.com/jezzsantos/saastack/blob/main/src/IdentityInfrastructure/ApplicationServices/JWTTokensService.cs) method.
+* sec: `HOSTS_IDENTITYAPI_JWT_PRIVATEKEY` Generate a new random value using the [JwtTokenService.GenerateSigningKey()](https://github.com/jezzsantos/saastack/blob/main/src/Infrastructure.Web.Hosting.Common/JWTTokensService.cs) method.

 > Note: You can run the unit tests for this class and copy the value of the generated key in the first test.